-All of the morphological indicators, including area, perimeter, and SI, of the identified water bodies showed great heterogeneity across the region (Figure 7).
+All of the morphological indicators, including area, perimeter, and SI, of the identified water bodies showed great heterogeneity across the region (Fig. 7).
 In general, the tundra biome consists of a large number of densely packed small water bodies with regular shapes.
 In contrast, the boreal forest biome consists of a large number of large water bodies with complex shapes.
-The number of identified water bodies in the tundra (3.24 million) and boreal forests (3.23 million) were nearly identical.
-However, the water extent in the boreal forest (0.57 million km2; 71% of total water area) is more than twice that found in the tundra (0.23 million km2; 29% of the total water area), indicating that the average size of water bodies in the boreal area are larger than those in the tundra.
+The number of identified water bodies in the tundra (3.24 million) and boreal forests (3.23 million) was nearly identical.
+However, the water extent in the boreal forest $(0.57 \times 10^6 \text{ km}^2; 71\% \text{ of total water area})$ is more than twice that found in the tundra $(0.23 \times 10^6 \text{ km}^2)$; 29 % of the total water area), indicating that the average size of water bodies in the boreal area is larger than in the tundra.
 This finding was confirmed by reviewing the water body perimeters for the two biomes.
 The average perimeter of water bodies in boreal forests was 1.2 km, compared to a much smaller 0.8 km average perimeter for water bodies in the tundra.
-The average SI for water bodies in the boreal water bodies in the 1.37 average SI for the tundra water bodies, suggesting that the boreal water bodies generally have much more complex shorelines, while the tundra water bodies are more circular.
+The average SI for water bodies in the boreal was 1.45, longer than the 1.37 average SI for the tundra water bodies, suggesting that the boreal water bodies generally have much more complex shorelines, while the tundra water bodies are more circular.